 Any Argentine with any extra cash has a bank account offshore.
 For him, this could mean an account in the United States, but, more likely, it means an account in Uruguay, which, if you’re based in Argentina, is the obvious first-step-offshore choice.

 Jurisdiction options are many.
-The traditional “banking havens” are well known-Switzerland, Austria, the Channel Islands, and the Caymans.
+The traditional “banking havens” are well-known Switzerland, Austria, the Channel Islands, and the Caymans.
 However, these choices are more for high-rollers with lots of cash.
-A bank account in one of these jurisdictions would generally be what is considered a “private” account–that is, an investment account–and would generally come with a minimum deposit requirement of as much as US$1 million.
-That’s not an option for most of us, but don’t despair.
+A bank account in one of these jurisdictions would generally be what is considered a “private” account—that is, an investment account—and would generally come with a minimum deposit requirement of as much as US$1 million.

-Another option would be a “local” account in a place such as the U.K. or the Caribbean, where you find that many banks have international arms for foreign clients.
+Another option would be a “local” account in a place such as the U.K. or the Caribbean.
 These accounts aren’t typically investment accounts but operating accounts.
 Still, they provide a place to park cash outside your home country and (verify that this is a possibility in advance of opening the account) in different currencies.
 Look for banks that allow currency accounts in the major hard currencies (U.S. dollars, euro, pounds sterling) at a minimum.

-For this kind of an account, there can be no minimum opening balance required, but I’d suggest that you’d want to keep at least US$25,000 on deposit considering the ongoing fees and the time and trouble involved with opening the account in the first place.
+For this kind of an account, there is no minimum opening balance required, but I’d suggest that you’d want to keep at least US$25,000 on deposit considering the ongoing fees and the time and trouble involved with opening the account in the first place.

 Which leads to perhaps the most important point to be made on this subject for the American investor.
-It is getting tougher month by month, it seems, for an American to open an offshore bank account, thanks to the IRS’s ongoing bullying of the banking world.
-It is still possible, but I strongly recommend not only that you do this but also that you do it now.
+It is getting tougher for an American to open an offshore bank account, thanks to the IRS’s ongoing bullying of the banking world.
+It is still possible, but I strongly recommend that you do it now.